 FAQ

 Traditionally, cold butter is cut into the dry ingredients to create crumbles—but I actually prefer using melted butter.
-It’s quicker, easier, and still gives you that perfect crumbly texture.
-When you drizzle in the melted butter and mix gently, it forms those big, golden clumps that bake up beautifully.
-Less effort, more crumble.
-Win-win.
+It’s quicker, easier, and still gives you that perfect crumbly texture, especially when using a vegan butter like Earth Balance.

 Yes!
 You can assemble it in advance, cover, and refrigerate for up to 24 hours.
 Bake just before serving.